-An important part of the Chair of Clinical Biochemistry is the Laboratory for molecular diagnostics (LMD-KKB).
+An important part of the Department of Clinical Biochemistry is the Laboratory for molecular diagnostics (LMD-KKB).
 The laboratory offers molecular diagnostic tests test developed during research work to tertiary level of health service.

 Department of Clinical Biochemistry has developed strong collaborations with the Laboratory Medicine profession in Slovenia and abroad.
 Professors are active members of professional bodies like Board for Laboratory Medicine at Ministry of Health, Slovenian Chamber of Laboratory Medicine, Slovenian Association for Clinical Chemistry and others.